jenehojinchoi/CS-32/README.md

 # ⭐️ Summer 2021 CS 32
+### Note
+Use these as a guide at your own discretion.
+Be cautious, be smart, and good luck!

 ### About the course
 - CS 32 : Introduction to Computer Science II
 - Language: C++